troldal/OpenXLSX/README.md

 OpenXLSX is a C++ library for reading, writing, creating and modifying Microsoft Excel® files, with the .xlsx format.

+## (Lars Uffmann) 03 September 2024 - ignore worksheet internal subfolders that are not known (e.g. customXml)

+* ```XLDocument::open``` will now ignore unknown subfolders (they remain unmodified and unaccessible in the zip in memory and stay in the archive upon saving).
+This prevents throwing an exception for any XLSX file written by a "creative" application that added items unknown to this library
+* made a ```constexpr``` from ```const unsigned int pugi_parse_settings``` and moved it to ```XLDocument.hpp``` so that the const becomes available to XLStyles and XLSharedStrings
+* XLStyles and XLSharedStrings now take care of creating a valid default document element, if an archive is missing the corresponding XML file or the document element is not present
+* XLStyles constructor now ensures that cellFormats() has at least the default entry with index 0, so that a call to cellFormats().create() will not return this reserved index

 ## (Lars Uffmann) 02 September 2024 - ensure that all worksheets are contained in app.xml <TitlesOfParts> and reflected in <HeadingPairs> value for Worksheets

 * Code refactored in ```XLProperties.cpp XLAppProperties``` to create ```<TitlesOfParts>``` and ```<HeadingPairs>``` nodes (and subnodes) if missing, added method ```alignWorksheets```, called by ```XLDocument::open``` to ensure that all worksheets listed in the workbook xml are also accounted for in ```docProps/app.xml```.